-Results from both observations and experimental studies have shown that plant diversity is an important determinant of terrestrial ecosystem function and how terrestrial eco fsystems respond to environmental perturbation (Tilman, 1996; Gunderson, 2000; Cadotte et al., 2011; Mori et al., 2013; Hautier et al., 2015; Falster et al., 2017).
-Terrestrial ecosystem models have advanced significantly towards representing functional diversity over large regions over the past twenty years (Moorcroft et al., 2001; Medvigy and Moorcroft, 2012; Fisher et al., 2015, 2018), however their ability to represent complex, heterogeneous communities also depends on their ability to represent the heterogeneity of the environments where plants live and compete for resources.
-The ED-2.2 model accounts for this fine-scale heterogeneity by solving the energy, water, and carbon cycles for the different micro-environments in the plant community.
-The ED-2.2 model integrates biosphysical, ecological and biogeochemical terrestrial ecosystem processes of heterogeneous landscapes on timescales ranging from minutes to centuries and on spatial scales ranging from individual plants to continental scales.
-As we have shown in the companion paper (Longo et al., 2019), the model shows excellent conservation of energy, water, and carbon dioxide that is a necessary condition for the model application to longer time scales and for accurate coupling with atmospheric models.
+Results from both observations and experimental studies have shown that plant diversity is an important determinant of terrestrial ecosystem function and how terrestrial ecosystems respond to environmental perturbation (Tilman, 1996; Gunderson, 2000; Cadotte et al., 2011; Mori et al., 2013; Hautier et al., 2015; Falster et al., 2017).
+Terrestrial ecosystem models have advanced significantly towards representing functional diversity over large regions over the past 20 years (Moorcroft et al., 2001; Medvigy and Moorcroft, 2012; Fisher et al., 2015, 2018); however, their ability to represent complex, heterogeneous communities also depends on their ability to represent the heterogeneity of the environments where plants live and compete for resources.
+As we have shown in the companion paper (Longo et al., 2019a), the model exhibits a high degree of conservation of energy, water, and carbon dioxide that is important in long-term ecosystem simulations, coupled biosphere-atmosphere modeling studies, and Earth system model simulations.
+This is encouraging in light of a previous analysis that suggested a lack of energy conservation in the radiation schemes of several widely used terrestrial biosphere models (Loew et al., 2014) and in the context of simulating the long-term dynamics of functionally diverse, vertically and horizontally heterogeneous plant canopy.

-The thorough evaluation of the model, including an assessment of the separate components of the energy, water, and carbon cycles demonstrated the model's ability to represent multiple biophysical and biogeochemical mechanisms.
-The model dynamics are consistent with observations in most short-term fluxes of shortwave radiation (Fig. 1-2) and water (Fig. 4;S1), and even though it showed significant overestimation in sensible heat flux, the model characterized the average and the seasonality of canopy air space temperature (S1).
-The model represented realistic magnitude and light response curve of gross primary productivity (GPP), albeit it did not capture the GPP seasonality at TNF (Fig. 5).
+This detailed evaluation of the model performance in tropical South America, including an assessment of the separate components of the energy, water, and carbon cycles, demonstrated the model's ability to represent multiple biophysical and biogeochemical mechanisms.
+The model dynamics are consistent with observations in most short-term fluxes of shortwave radiation (Figs. 1-2) and water (Figs. 4, S2), and even though there was significant overestimation of sensible heat fluxes, the model correctly characterized the average and the pattern of seasonality of canopy air space temperature (Fig. S2).
+The model represented realistic average magnitudes and light response curves of GPP at GYF and TNF, albeit it did not capture the pattern of GPP seasonality at TNF (Fig. 5).
 Respiration showed the highest disagreement, both in terms of magnitude and seasonality, reflecting the uncertainties in representing respiration processes (Fig. 6; Table 1).
-In addition to the short-term comparisons with eddy covariance towers, ED-2.2 also showed good agreement with independent estimates of aboveground biomass distribution at regional level in the tropics (Figs. 7-9) and the size distribution of the aggregated properties (Fig. 10), and reasonable magnitude of mortality rates and growth rates for TNF, an inland tropical forest site, although it significantly overestimated growth rates at GYF, a particularly nutrient-poor site (Fig. 11).
+In addition to the short-term comparisons with eddy covariance towers, ED-2.2 also showed good agreement with independent estimates of aboveground biomass distribution at regional level in the tropics (Figs. 7-11) and the size distribution of the aggregated properties (Fig. 12), and reasonable magnitude of mortality rates and growth rates for TNF, an inland tropical forest site, although it significantly overestimated growth rates at GYF, a particularly nutrient-poor site (Fig. 13).

-As pointed out in the companion model description manuscript (Longo et al., 2019), the ED-2.2 model continues to be developed.
+As pointed out in the companion model description paper (Longo et al., 2019a), the ED-2.2 model continues to be developed.
 The ED-2.2 model evaluation presented here highlighted some short- and long-term processes that should be regarded as priorities for future developments.
-Better constrains in vegetation heat capacity could improve the quantification of energy storage and reduce biases in outgoing long wave radiation and sensible heat flux.
+Better constrains in vegetation heat capacity could improve the quantification of energy storage and reduce biases in outgoing longwave radiation and sensible heat flux.
 Likewise, ecosystem respiration showed significant departures in magnitude and seasonality from site-level estimates.
-Formal optimization of parameters that control respiration response to temperature and moisture, along with better description of the range of decomposition time scales may be required.
-Finally, the excessive tree growth rates identified in nutrient-poor sites could be addressed by expanding the representation of biogeochemical cycles in tropical forests by including nitrogen and phosphorus dynamics, which could significant improve the characterization of the carbon cycle.
+Formal optimization of parameters that control respiration response to temperature and moisture, along with better description of the range of decomposition timescales, may be required.
+Finally, the excessive tree growth rates identified in nutrient-poor sites may be addressed by the representation of biogeochemical cycles in tropical forests that accounts for nitrogen and phosphorus dynamics, which was recently implemented in ED-2.2 Medvigy et al. (2019) and could significant improve the characterization of the carbon cycle.